Jorge Zamanillo

 Jorge Zamanillo (born in 1969) is an American archaeologist, curator, and museum administrator.
 He has served as the founding director of the National Museum of the American Latino since May 2022.
 Zamanillo was the chief executive officer of HistoryMiami from 2016 to 2022.
+He joined in 2000 as a curator and then served in various leadership roles before becoming its chief executive officer.

 Life

 Zamanillo was born in 1969 in Washington Heights, Manhattan to Cuban immigrants parents.
 He is the youngest of four children.
 His parents immigrated to the United States in 1966 as part of the Freedom Flights.
 Zamanillo's family moved to Miami in 1976.
 Zamanillo earned a bachelor's degree in anthropology from Florida State University.
 Originally a music student, he switched his major to archaeology in 1988 after a solo trip to the Smithsonian Institution museums.
 As an undergraduate student, he worked part-time in visitor services and as an educator at HistoryMiami.
 Zamanillo completed a master's degree in museum studies at the University of Leicester.